Homelessness in France

 Homelessness in France is a significant social issue that is estimated to affect around 300,000 people - a figure that has doubled since 2012 (141,500) and tripled since 2001 (93,000).
 Around 185,000 people are currently staying in shelters, some 100,000 are in temporary housing for people seeking asylum and 16,000 live in slums.
+As of 2024, France has the second highest homeless population in Europe behind the UK.

 One study of homeless in Paris found that homeless people have a high degree of social proximity to other people living in conditions of poverty.
 And terms in the media used to describe homelessness are formed around poverty and vagrancy.

 Some researchers maintain that a Housing First policy would not solve the homelessness issue in France.